gardener/documentation/website/documentation/getting-started/observability/_index.md

 ### Data Flow

-Our monitoring and logging solutions Vali and Prometheus both run next to the control plane of the Shoot Cluster.
+Our monitoring and logging solutions Vali and Prometheus both run next to the control plane of the shoot cluster.

 Data from both is visualized in the Plutono dashboards.